louismullie/temp-data/markdown_final/fd7ffee1-9f04-8ddd-22e2-bdbc3c968d87.md

 ---

 ### Clinical practice guideline: adult sinusitis update [^e674ee33].
-Otolaryngology--Head and Neck Surgery (2025).
+Otolaryngology — Head and Neck Surgery (2025).
 High credibility.

-Acute bacterial rhinosinusitis (ABRS) in most adults—initial antibiotic and duration: If a decision is made to treat ABRS with an antibiotic agent, the clinician should prescribe amoxicillin with or without clavulanate as first-line therapy for 5–7 days for most adults.
+Acute bacterial rhinosinusitis (ABRS) in most adults — initial antibiotic and duration: If a decision is made to treat ABRS with an antibiotic agent, the clinician should prescribe amoxicillin with or without clavulanate as first-line therapy for 5–7 days for most adults.
 This is a Recommendation based on randomized controlled trials with heterogeneity and noninferiority design, with Aggregate evidence quality: Grade A and Level of Confidence in Evidence: Moderate.
 Benefits-harms assessment indicates a preponderance of benefit over harm, while risks include potential increased gastrointestinal adverse effects with amoxicillin-clavulanate and adverse effects from penicillin allergy.
 Exceptions include patients with penicillin allergy for whom amoxicillin is contraindicated.
-Intentional vagueness states that whether to prescribe amoxicillin or amoxicillin-clavulanate is at the clinician’s discretion and that “most” adults are recommended 5 days of therapy, although a longer course may be appropriate for more severe illness or persistent symptoms beyond the initial 5 days.
+Intentional vagueness states that whether to prescribe amoxicillin or amoxicillin-clavulanate is at the clinician's discretion and that "most" adults are recommended 5 days of therapy, although a longer course may be appropriate for more severe illness or persistent symptoms beyond the initial 5 days.
 Role of patient preferences is moderate for shared decision making and large for determining duration since adverse events are reduced with shorter duration of therapy.

 ---

 ### Chronic madura foot: mycetoma and / orspp or actinomycosis [^66e71dd2].
 BMJ Case Reports (2018).
 Medium credibility.

 Due to its often-slow progression, many cases present as chronic pathologies as they initially cause no impairment to function.
 However, as the mycetoma infection progresses, invasion into deeper structures accompanied by increasing visual or functional impairment often initiates patients to seek medical advice.
 Since phenotypic identification of the causative bacteria/fungi is often difficult using conventional microbiology, tissue or bone biopsies are better evaluated using either MALDI-TOF or molecular (DNA sequencing) methods if accessible.
-In addition, histopathology may augment these techniques.Imaging modalities such as MRI or CT often augment both the clinical picture and microbiology work-ups.
+In addition, histopathology may augment these techniques.
+Imaging modalities such as MRI or CT often augment both the clinical picture and microbiology work-ups.
 Importantly, they may help to ascertain the extent of invasion, involvement with other tissue, nervous and vasculature structures in readiness for preoperative planning.
 Full excision of any infected tissues may not be possible as demonstrated in this case study, yet even in the absence of surgery, anti-infective regimens are often prolonged because of the tendency of Actinomyces spp or eumycetoma to recur.

-A treatment algorithm for actinomycosis has been described by Schneider and Moos.For extensive lesions/soft tissue mass/abscess, surgical excision is required.
+A treatment algorithm for actinomycosis has been described by Schneider and Moos.
+For extensive lesions/soft tissue mass/abscess, surgical excision is required.
 Eradication or debulking will assist in the reduced requirement for prolonged anti-infective treatments.
 The first-line agents of choice for Actinomyces are penicillin or amoxicillin.
 Primary options include benzylpenicillin 6–12 g/day intravenously given in divided doses every 4–6 hours for 4–6 weeks, followed by phenoxymethylpenicillin 2–4 g/day orally given in 4–6 divided doses for 3–6 months after cessation of intravenous therapy.
 Alternatively, ampicillin 50 mg/kg/day intravenously given in divided doses every 8 hours for 4–6 weeks, followed by amoxicillin 500 mg orally three times daily for 3–6 months.
-Where penicillin allergies exist, ceftriaxone, clindamycin, erythromycin or doxycycline can be used.Eumycetoma (fungal) infections require similar long-duration regimens with antifungal therapies that include itraconazole, voriconazole or posaconazole.Regardless of the anti-infective, practices should be in keeping with good antimicrobial stewardship, hence infectious disease physicians form an integral team member.
+Where penicillin allergies exist, ceftriaxone, clindamycin, erythromycin or doxycycline can be used.
+Eumycetoma (fungal) infections require similar long-duration regimens with antifungal therapies that include itraconazole, voriconazole or posaconazole.
+Regardless of the anti-infective, practices should be in keeping with good antimicrobial stewardship, hence infectious disease physicians form an integral team member.

 ---